RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Introduction

 \section{Introduction}

-Recently, vision language models (VLMs) have been increasingly employed as high-level planners for embodied tasks~\cite{RewardMap,AlphaDrive,real-rl}, given their emerging capability to combine natural language instructions into long-horizon robotic action sequences.
+Recently, vision language models (VLMs) have been increasingly employed as high-level planners for embodied tasks~\cite{RewardMap,AlphaDrive,real-rl}, given their emerging capability to ground natural language instructions into long-horizon robotic action sequences.
 Nevertheless, in real-world environments, VLMs still fail to meet the demands of robustness and generalization~\cite{VADv2,RLVMR,real-rl}.
-There are two major challenges that remain unsolved.
-First, the prevailing supervised fine-tuning (SFT)-only paradigm primarily imitates expert demonstrations, yet lacks mechanisms for adaptation or self-correction under dynamic environments~\cite{sft-memory}.
+Two major challenges remain.
+First, the prevailing supervised fine-tuning (SFT)-only paradigm primarily imitates expert demonstrations, yet lacks mechanisms for adaptation or self-correction in dynamic environments~\cite{sft-memory, BCVLR}.
 Second, the design of long-horizon reward functions remains inadequate—existing rewards are often sparse or poorly aligned with the execution of grounded action, ultimately hindering planning performance~\cite{REBP}.

 In real-world long-horizon embodied tasks, VLMs still exhibit limited planning capability~\cite{REBP}, as they are not well aligned with the physical realities of robotic embodiments or with accurate state transition dynamics~\cite{vlm-robot,real-rl}.
 Although existing approaches based on the SFT-only paradigm can enhance the performance of VLMs~\cite{Embodied-Reasoner,RoboGPT}, they remain ineffective when confronted with scenarios or instructions that fall outside the distribution of the SFT dataset~\cite{EmbodiedBench}.
-The lack of physical common sense and feasibility constraints often results in ambiguous object recognition and biased state estimation~\cite{survey:embodiedai,Large-Model-survery}.
-Moreover, the absence of feedback and error-correction signals ~\cite{rise:embodoed-model} in the SFT paradigm leads models to memorize answers rather than learn generalizable reasoning strategies~\cite{sft-memory}, thereby failing to mitigate the accumulation of local errors over extended task horizons.
+The lack of physical common sense and feasibility constraints often results in ambiguous object recognition and biased state estimation~\cite{survey:embodiedai,Large-Model-survey}.
+Moreover, the absence of feedback and error-correction signals~\cite{rise:embodied-model} in the SFT paradigm encourages models to memorize answers rather than learn generalizable reasoning strategies~\cite{sft-memory}, thereby failing to mitigate the accumulation of local errors over extended task horizons.